Dec 2019, Updated July 2020

 Clarendon Animal Care

-There appears to be space for more businesses.
-Prime Coffee is listed on Centro's site but I cannot find any information on it.
+There is space for more businesses.
+Prime Coffee and Pho Saigon are both listed on Centro's Building but I cannot find any information as to when either will open.

 I will update as businesses move in and open.

 DocumentationMay 2015 Site Analysis